Mobiray/unity-di/README.md

 # UnityDI - Minimal Dependency Injection Framework

-A lightweight DI framework for Unity that supports singleton services with constructor and method injection.
+A lightweight DI tool for Unity that supports singleton services with constructor and method injection.

 ## Installation